E. F. Band

 E.F.
 Band was a Swedish band that sometimes were mixed up with the New wave of British heavy metal movement, even though they were Swedish.
 The band was formed in 1978 by bassist/vocalist Pär Ericsson and guitarist Bengt Fischer, two former members of the progressive rock band Epizootic, who were initially joined by Tommy Lager on drums.
 The "E.F." portion of the band's name was derived from the first letter of Ericsson and Fischer's last names.
-After recording their first (split) single, the band hired British drummer Dave Dufort, who had played with Mike Oldfield and Screaming Lord Sutch to solidify the line-up.
+After recording their first (split) single, the band released another single on the independent Aerco label, using "Another Day Gone" as the B-side, adding "Night Angel" on the A-side.
+After the single, the band hired British drummer Dave Dufort, who had played with Mike Oldfield and Screaming Lord Sutch to solidify the line-up.

-Dufort would record the "Self Made Suicide" and "Devil's Eye' singles and the Metal For Muthas, Vol. 1 contribution "Fighting For Rock And Roll", with the band but left before the first album, Last Laugh Is On You, produced by Derek Lawrence of Deep Purple fame.
-Dufort was replaced by Dag Eliason, thereby making the band an all-Swedish trio once again.
+Dufort recorded the "Self Made Suicide" and "Devil's Eye' singles and the Metal For Muthas, Vol. 1 contribution "Fighting For Rock And Roll", with the band but left before the first album, Last Laugh Is On You, produced by Derek Lawrence of Deep Purple fame.
+Dufort was replaced by Dag Eliason, making the band an all-Swedish trio once again.
 E.F.
 Band supported the album by touring as openers for Rainbow on their European tour.
-Coming off the road, the band decided to expand to a four-piece adding Dutchman John Ridge as lead vocalist in 1982 who would feature on the second album, Deep Cut.
+Coming off the road, the band decided to expand to a four-piece adding Dutchman John Ridge as lead singer in 1982 who would feature on the second album, Deep Cut.
 Again the band hit the road, this time as support for Saxon on their European tour in addition to headlining their own shows.
 Tony Borg (Alien), was added as extra guitarist but he did not stay for long.
 Although things seemed to be going well, Ridge announced his departure from the band and was replaced by London-based Roger Marsden (ex-Deep Machine, Angel Witch) in 1983.
 The band also decided to add a second guitarist and eventually brought in future King Diamond guitarist Andy LaRocque, then known as Anders Allhage, to strengthen their sound.
-With Marsden and Allhage on board, the band recorded what would be their third and final studio album, One Night Stand, released in 1985.
+With Marsden and Allhage on board, the band recorded their third and final studio album, One Night Stand, released in 1985.
 After playing a few scattered shows to promote the record, E.F.
 Band broke up in 1986.